 The core heart of the House of Prayer is hours spent at the feet of Jesus gazing (reading, meditating, worshipping, proclaiming, talking to Him) upon Him until His beauty and worth so captivates our heart that we will waste our lives for Him.
 And then?
 The deepest expression of intercession is this cry: “My life for his/her life.”
 It is to stand between a person, nation or issue and God and say, “God take my life for this person’s life.”
 That’s what Jesus did on the cross and He bids us come and stand with Him (see Philippians 3:10).
 The only way you can do that is when you draw so close to the heart of God that your heart moves in rhythm with His, when His thoughts are your thoughts and His emotions are your emotions.
 Oh what a glorious calling intercession is – to lend your very life to the cry of Jesus’ heart for people – “Oh Father, I desire that they would be with me” (John 17:24).

 That’s the core of the House of Prayer.
-It is to become so captivated with who God is, so obsessed that we waste everything for Him from a place of great joy and fiery passionate love and then out into the world He will send us to pray without ceasing and if necessary, to use words.
+It is to become so captivated with who God is, so obsessed that we waste everything for Him from a place of great joy and fiery passionate love and then out into the world He will send us to pray without ceasing by laying down our lives so that others may live.

 Joel Ratcliffe, April 15, 2018